bcgov/data-publication/pages/dps.md

 The province's area, varied topography and predominantly natural resource based economy has positioned B.C. as a leader in geographic information management and generates a wealth of geographic information that is discoverable in the BC Data Catalogue.
 DataBC provides access to this information through a suite of unique applications and services that comprise the B.C.
 Spatial Data Infrastructure.

-The information provided in this site describes the services that DataBC provides for data publication along with supporting governance, standards, guidelines and client workflows.
+The information provided in this site describes the services that DataBC provides for data publication within these services, along with supporting governance, standards, guidelines and client workflows.

 -------------------------------------------------------